 California has no shortage of doctors, so why would you consider a five-and-a-half hour car ride or 1.5-hour flight from San Francisco to Southern California and the L.A.
-Nerve Institute in Glendale?
+Nerve Institute in Los Angeles?
 Let’s just say repairing damaged nerves and other problems with nerve function isn’t something to trust to your primary care physician located down the street.
 Dr. Mitch Seruya established the L.A.
 Nerve Institute specifically to help patients — adults and children — overcome the pain and loss of function that surrounds nerve damage and nerve compression.

 We recommend that you take a few minutes and check out reviews on this site and the various health websites.
 You can see how Dr. Seruya is leading the way treating a recent outbreak of a rare, polio-like illness called acute flaccid myelitis.